IPL Auction 2021: RCB Final Squad, Players Bought Today

 Royal Challengers Bangalore have shored up their squad for the upcoming season by spending XXX amount and filling all their slots.
 Ahead of the auction, in January, they released a total of 10 players including Chris Morris, Shivam Dube, Aaron Finch, Umesh Yadav, Dale Steyn, Moeen Ali, Parthiv Patel, Pawan Negi, Isuru Udana and Gurkeerat Mann.
-Also Read - IPL Auction 2021 MI Full List of Players: Mumbai Indians Squad Updates
+Also Read - IPL Auction: Five Most Expensive Players Bought

 How they fared in IPL 2020?
-Also Read - IPL 2021 Auction RR Final List Live: Players Bought by Rajasthan Royals And Full Squad
+Also Read - IPL 2021 Auction: Chris Morris, Kyle Jamieson Hit the Pay Dirt; Franchises Love-Affair With Glenn Maxwell Continues

 What they did at the auction?